ecrosstexas/ecrosstexas.com-excellent/src/posts/2023-08-22-worship-books.md

 - _Worshipping with Calvin: Recovering the Historic Ministry and Worship of Reformed Protestantism_, Terry L. Johnson.
 Evangelical Press, 2014. &#9963;
 - _The Worship of God: Reformed Concepts of Biblical Worship_, Terry L. Johnson.
 Mentor, 2005.

-Are there any books you would add to this list?
+Are there any books you would add?

-Books with &#9963; are in my personal libary and this list will be updated from time-to-time.
+Books with &#9963; are in my personal library.